mherchel/herchel.com/src/blog/vscode/index.md

 ---
 On every new project I try to change one or two tools and/or techniques.

-This is a good balance, because if I change too many things, I get bogged down in the details and complexity of new tools &mdash; but if I change nothing, I never get the chance to learn new tools, and increase my productivity.
+This is a good balance, because if I change too many things, I get bogged down in the details and complexity of new tools &mdash; but if I change nothing, I never get the chance to learn these new tools, and increase my productivity.

 For my current project, I'm switching my text-editor from Sublime Text to [Visual Studio Code](https://code.visualstudio.com/).